Jeremy Joyner White: Death and legacy

 White's biographer, Ikechukwu Obiaya, comments that White's life was outstanding in spite of ordinary: "Writing the biography of Jeremy Joyner White has involved for me a process of moving from a handshake to engaging in an arm-wrestle, albeit a gentle one, with Jeremy.
 The handshake began with trying to respond to the obvious first question: “Who was Jeremy?”
 Although I had heard quite a bit about Jeremy, I never met him.
 My discovery of him, therefore, took place through the eyes and experiences of others, and what was most striking was the very high esteem in which everyone seemed to hold Jeremy.
 He came across as a gentleman, a scholar engaged in the same profession as I. All the accounts presented him as an uncomplicated person, kind and easy going, hardworking and dedicated.
 However, there was nothing dramatic about Jeremy; his life did not contain any of the extraordinary escapades that the bards have put to song about the exalted characters of history.
 In trying to answer the question of what was special about Jeremy, his very ordinariness stood out.
 This was where my arm-wrestling with Jeremy began."

 Tunde Agiri, Whites' colleague in the Department of History at the University of Lagos, states: "[White] was a Christian Humanist – the Opus Dei – who practiced the tenets of his Christian faith in daily living.
 He devoted his leisure to the improvement of the quality of life of those around him...intellectually, morally and spiritually.
 Indeed, it is in these respects that I believe White had made his greatest contribution to mankind.
 It is the legacy he has left for us all."

+Veneration

+White's cause for canonization in the Catholic Church was opened after his death and he is thus titled "Servant of God."